 At the beginning of our marriage, we were living for today, spending what we wanted and we were happy … until we realized we were broke.

 Having a large cushion of savings, built up retirement accounts and a development of income-producing assets will also make us feel happy … just in a different way.

 4. Increased Net Worth

-7 years later, our net worth has grown to $650,000 through simple investing strategies and focused debt destruction.
-Without a mortgage, our net worth will continue to climb.
+9 years later, our net worth has grown to $850,000 through simple investing strategies, increasing our income and focused debt destruction.
+Without a mortgage, our net worth continued to soar.

 My wife loves to do design projects in our home.
 I love vacations.
-With more available income, we’ll be able to enjoy life and reward ourselves for our diligent savings.
+With more available cash flow, we’ve been able to enjoy life and reward ourselves more lately.